yingweiwo

 Additional Infomation

-For the treatment-regimen estimand,4 each dose of orforglipron led to statistically significant A1C reductions.
-In the key secondary endpoint for body weight, 12 mg and 36 mg doses led to statistically significant reductions.
+For the evaluation of the treatment regimen, each dose of octaglitazone resulted in a statistically significant reduction in glycated hemoglobin (A1C) levels.
+Regarding the key secondary endpoint of weight, both the 12 mg and 36 mg doses resulted in statistically significant weight reductions.

-ACHIEVE-1 (NCT05971940) is a Phase 3, 40-week, randomized, double-blind, placebo-controlled trial comparing the efficacy and safety of orforglipron 3 mg, 12 mg and 36 mg as monotherapy to placebo in adults with type 2 diabetes and inadequate glycemic control with diet and exercise alone.
-The trial randomized 559 participants across the U.S., China, India, Japan and Mexico in 1:1:1:1 ratio to receive either 3 mg, 12 mg or 36 mg orforglipron or placebo.
-The objective of the study was to demonstrate that orforglipron (3 mg, 12 mg, 36 mg) is superior in A1C reduction from baseline after 40 weeks, compared to placebo, in people with type 2 diabetes who have not taken any anti-diabetic medications for at least 90 days prior to visit 1, and are naïve to insulin therapy.
-Study participants had a HbA1c between ≥7.0% and ≤9.5% and a BMI of ≥23 kg/m2.
-All participants in the orforglipron treatment arms started the study at a dose of orforglipron 1 mg once-daily and then increased the dose in a step-wise approach at four-week intervals to their final randomized maintenance dose of 3 mg (via a 1 mg step), 12 mg (via steps at 1 mg, 3 mg and 6 mg) or 36 mg (via steps at 1 mg, 3 mg, 6 mg, 12 mg and 24 mg).
+ACHIEVE-1 (NCT05971940) is a Phase 3, 40-week randomized, double-blind, placebo-controlled trial designed to compare the efficacy and safety of ozoglione 3 mg, 12 mg, and 36 mg monotherapy versus placebo in adult patients with type 2 diabetes whose blood glucose is not adequately controlled by diet and exercise alone.
+The trial randomized 559 participants in the United States, China, India, Japan, and Mexico to receive ozoglione 3 mg, 12 mg, or 36 mg or placebo in a 1:1:1:1 ratio.
+This study aimed to demonstrate that ofoglitazone (3 mg, 12 mg, 36 mg) was more effective than baseline in reducing glycated hemoglobin (HbA1c) after 40 weeks in patients with type 2 diabetes who had not taken any hypoglycemic agents or received insulin therapy for at least 90 days.
+Study participants had HbA1c levels between ≥7.0% and ≤9.5% and a body mass index (BMI) ≥23 kg/m².
+All participants in the ofoglitazone treatment group started the study with a once-daily dose of 1 mg, then gradually increased the dose at four-week intervals until a final randomized maintenance dose was reached: 3 mg (incrementing by 1 mg each time), 12 mg (incrementing by 1 mg, 3 mg, and 6 mg, respectively), or 36 mg (incrementing by 1 mg, 3 mg, 6 mg, 12 mg, and 24 mg, respectively).
 Flexible dosing was not permitted.
+The ACHIEVE Phase III global clinical development program for ofoglitazone has enrolled more than 6,000 patients with type 2 diabetes in five registration trials worldwide.
+The project was launched in 2023 and results are expected to be released later this year and in 2026. https://investor.lilly.com/news-releases/news-release-details/lillys-oral-glp-1-orforglipron-demonstrated-statistically

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.